brorarangers/brorarangers.github.io/_posts/2015-07-26-cattachs-lotto.md

 layout: post
 match-date:
 title: Cattachs Lotto
 description: Don't miss out on your chance to win the Cattachs Lotto.
-There's a Jackpot of £5000 siting waiting for a lucky winner.
+There's a Jackpot of £5000 sitting waiting for a lucky winner.
 image: no
 og: yes
 ---